The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

 \end{prop}

-\begin{proof} Two simple but important observations are the following: The mapping class group (in this case, specifically powers of Dehn twists around $c$) is known to act by isometry on $\mathcal{C}(\Sigma)$.
-Secondly, $D_{c}$ fixes a vertex iff the vertex is distance at most one from $c$.
-The Dehn twist $D_{c}$ therefore behaves somewhat like a rotation of $\mathcal{C}(\Sigma)$ around the vertex $c$.\\
+\begin{proof} Two basic but crucial observations are the following: The mapping class group (in this case, specifically powers of Dehn twists around $c$) acts by isometry on $\mathcal{C}(\Sigma)$.
+Secondly, $D_{c}$ fixes a vertex iff the vertex is distance at most one from $c$.\\